JetBrains/Qodana/topics/use-roslyn-analyzer.md

 ## Prerequisites

+<link-summary>Explore how to use JetBrains Rider for creating an analyzer template.</link-summary>

 This section uses [JetBrains Rider](https://www.jetbrains.com/help/rider/Introduction.html) for creating an analyzer template.

 ## Create a template

+<link-summary>Explore how to create a Roslyn analyzer template.</link-summary>

 In the **New Project** [dialog](%roslyn-template%) of %ide%, create a new solution using the **Roslyn** template of the **Analyzers** type.
 The created solution will also contain three separate projects.
 For example, for the `MyCustomAnalyzer` solution, this will